Computomics/SoilMicrobiomeDroughtML/Metagenomics_Analysis.md

 <figure>
 <img
 src="Metagenomics_Analysis_files/figure-gfm/Class%20UpsetPlot%20between%20top3%20DAA%20Methods-1.png"
-alt="Class Intersections between different DAA Tools.
+alt="Class Intersections between different DAA Tools on the Grass-Drought Dataset.
 Upset plots displaying the overlap and uniqueness of significant classes identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of classes for each tool, while the vertical bars show the number of shared classes between corresponding sets, sorted by the total number of shared classes.
 All tools use an alpha threshold of 0.05 for significance" />
 <figcaption aria-hidden="true"><strong>Class Intersections between
-different DAA Tools.</strong> Upset plots displaying the overlap and uniqueness of significant classes identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
+different DAA Tools on the Grass-Drought Dataset.</strong> Upset plots displaying the overlap and uniqueness of significant classes identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of classes for each tool, while the vertical bars show the number of shared classes between corresponding sets, sorted by the total number of shared classes.
 All tools use an alpha threshold of 0.05 for significance</figcaption>
 </figure>

 ``` r